ianayl/website/pages/index.md

 ![What can I say?
 I love me some trees.](https://source.unsplash.com/xFjAftU8lMY)
 $img_caption$What can I say?
 I love me some trees.
 Credits goto [Nick Scheerbart](https://unsplash.com/photos/xFjAftU8lMY).

-This site was generated with [shsg](https://github.com/ianayl/website), a simple static site generator that I am working on, written in POSIX sh